tannisanta/tt-techcomm-project/docs/Static websites/MkDocs_website.md

 ## **Configure website**

-The website has the starting configuration.
+The website has the initial configuration.
 You can add configuration using the [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/reference/) documentation.
 Let us proceed with the basic setup.

 **To configure mkdocs website**